janakanuwan/web-page-design/react-exercise-1/README.md

 3. You must use '[fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)' load the data from server (e.g. `http://localhost:3000/heroes/1` for hero with id=1) .
 **NOTE:** Now hero data is different than before!
-For image use 'images.sm'.
+Hint: For image use 'images.sm' property as the image source.
 ```json
   {
     "id": 1,